 Installation

-↑ Back to topThe easiest way to start using a product from WooCommerce.com is to use the “Add to store” functionality in the order confirmation page or the My Subscriptions section in your account.
+↑ Back to topThe simplest way to start using a product from WooCommerce.com is to use the “Add to store” functionality on the order confirmation page or the My subscriptions section in your account.

 - Follow the instructions on the screen, and the product will be automatically added to your store.